Indexer

 Day-to-day tasks

-• study documents to get an overall idea of what they cover
+• study documents to get an understanding of what they include

-• identify important words and phrases in the text, record where they occur and put them in alphabetical order
+• identify important words and phrases in the text and record where they occur

 • identify the main topics and break them down into sections